-The programme was recognised in the 2024 the Scottish Association of Minority Ethnic Educators (SAMEE) Awards.
+The programme was recognised in the 2024 Scottish Association of Minority Ethnic Educators (SAMEE) Awards.

 Our primary aim is to connect educators in Scotland who are teaching and researching the history of slavery.
 Teachers have long recognised the significance of this topic: to discussions about contemporary racism, global inequalities, and social and cultural change.